Paxlovid is a medicine used to treat early COVID-19 infection. It can help to prevent more severe symptoms.

 Pregnancy and Paxlovid

-Talk to your doctor or hospital consultant before taking Paxlovid if you:
+Talk to your GP or hospital consultant before taking Paxlovid if you:

-Your doctor or hospital consultant will advise you if the benefits of treatment are greater than the possible risks for you and your baby.
+Your GP or hospital consultant will advise you if the benefits of treatment are greater than the possible risks for you and your baby.

 Breastfeeding and Paxlovid

-Talk to your doctor or hospital consultant before taking Paxlovid if you are breastfeeding.
+Talk to your GP or hospital consultant before taking Paxlovid if you are breastfeeding.

 How and when to take Paxlovid

-If Paxlovid is recommended for you, you’ll have treatment as soon as possible after you've had a positive COVID-19 test.
+If Paxlovid is recommended for you, you’ll get it as soon as possible after you've had a positive COVID-19 test.

-Paxlovid is only recommended to be taken within 5 days of your symptoms starting.
+Only take Paxlovid within 5 days of your symptoms starting.
+Otherwise it is not as effective.

 Paxlovid comes in a pack of pink (nirmatrelvir 150mg) and white (ritonavir 100mg) tablets.